Imtiazi Sanad

 Imtiazi Sanad (امتیازی سناد) is the fifth-highest Pakistani military award for gallantry or distinguished service in combat.
-It can be conferred upon any member of the Pakistani Armed Forces or Civil Armed Forces who is mentioned in the dispatches of a senior commander for actions that do not warrant a gallantry award.
+It can be conferred upon any member of the Pakistani Armed Forces or Civil Armed Forces who is mentioned in the dispatches of a senior commander for actions that do not warrant a higher gallantry award.
 It may be considered equivalent of the Mentioned in Despatches in the Commonwealth honours system and the Bronze Star in the United States honours system.
 The next highest award in the Pakistani honours systems is the Tamgha-i-Jurat.